jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   this shows that the second item (index 1) from splitting ``'12:34'`` on the separator ``':'`` is ``'34'``

-* I change the expected value in the same way
+* I will make the expected value in the same way

   .. code-block:: python